spormuv/js30/README.md

 # JavaScript30

-Here are completed small projects from the [JavaScript30](https://javascript30.com/) course, completed with slight modifications.
+Here are completed small projects from the [JavaScript30](https://javascript30.com/) course with slight modifications.
 All the projects are written in pure JavaScript, without the use of any libraries and frameworks

 ## These projects are: